Rookout/rookout-training/configure-rookout-sdk.md

     app = flask.Flask(__name__, static_url_path='/static')
     ```

-7. Finally, we'll need to set your [Rookout Token](https://docs.rookout.com/docs/python-setup.html#sdk-api) as an environment variable before we restart our application.
+7. Finally, we'll need to set the [Rookout Token](https://docs.rookout.com/docs/python-setup.html#sdk-api) as an environment variable before we restart our application.
 From the command line set the following environment variable:
     ```
     export ROOKOUT_TOKEN=<Your Rookout Token>
     ```